Celtics thrive on 3s, beat Heat 110-97 in Game 5 to extend East finals

 Boston entered the day just 4-5 at TD Garden this postseason.
 But with a raucous home crowd behind them, the Celtics thrived on their energy.

-They dove for loose balls, outfought Miami for rebounds and found each other for layups and dunks in transition as they built as much as 20 points in the first half.
+They dove for loose balls, outfought Miami for rebounds and found each other for layups and dunks in transition as they built as much as a 20-point lead in the first half.

 The Heat cut into it, but Boston kept knocking down 3s and grew its edge as high as 96-72 in the fourth quarter.